-- 66. Commercial fisheries baselines are subject to change over time due to a wide range of factors.
-These include modifications in quota allocations, status of the stocks, limitations in effort, closed areas and gear restrictions amongst other factors. - 67.
-In addition, it should be noted that "Brexit" may have a substantial impact on quotas and accessibility to UK waters for EU fleets, or may result in no or only limited change.
-At the time of writing the outcome of Brexit negotiations in respect of commercial fishing is unknown.
-Changes to the current quota system and access for non-UK fleets or the implementation of similar control measures to those currently in place are some of the potential scenarios following the Brexit transition phase.
+- 64. Commercial fisheries baselines are subject to change over time due to a wide range of factors.
+These include modifications in quota allocations, status of the stocks, limitations in effort, closed areas and gear restrictions amongst other factors. - 65.
+In addition, it should be noted that Brexit may have a substantial impact on quotas and accessibility to UK waters for EU fleets, However, at the time of writing the outcome of Brexit negotiations in respect of commercial fishing is unknown.
+Changes to the current quota system and access for non-UK fleets or the implementation of similar control measures to those currently in place are potential scenarios following the Brexit transition phase.